jsccl1988/ws/src/views/Tables.md

     Dictionary attachments_map_ ;
 };
 ```
 Note that we created a view to request only the attachments of a specific page.
-An SQLite view is also usefull when we need joins with other tables.
+An SQL view is also usefull when we need joins with other tables.
 Internally the query will be further limited by appending `LIMIT` to achieve paging.

 The `transform` function offers a hook to alter the data before being send to the template renderer.
 In the above case a dictionary is used to map a `type` identifier to a corresponding label but other complex transformations may be performed and also returning complex data models.